rocconmarco/sustainable-dao/README.md

 ### Custom Errors

-The latest conventions in error handling and gas optimization have been followed.
+The latest conventions in <strong>error handling and gas optimization</strong> have been followed.
 Custom errors were created for every potential error in the protocol's usage, implementing them, where appropriate, in a dedicated modifier to improve code modularity.

 <br>

 ### Naming Conventions

-For greater clarity in code writing and to improve maintainability, the following conventions have been adopted:
+For <strong>greater clarity</strong> in code writing and to <strong>improve maintainability</strong>, the following conventions have been adopted:

 <ul>
     <li>Storage variables: s_variableName</li>